This fantastic recipe is from the cookbook,

 by Ben and Karen Barker (University of North Carolina Press).
 The Magnolia Grill Restaurant is located in Durham, North Carolina.

 Every dish served at this wonderful restaurant is outstanding!

-I know the above photo of the steak is a
+I know the below photo of the steak is a

 T-Bone steak and not a tenderloin, but you can use any type of steak that you like.